 How to Add Sweet Potato to Your Diet:

-- They’re also great to add to a whole variety of store-cupboard dishes – curries, chillies and soups.
+- They’re also great to add to a whole variety of store-cupboard dishes – curries, chilies, and soups.
 Plus, I love the sweet potato filling for these Rainbow Tacos: 4-ways.

 - If you want to treat yourself, then how about making a cheeky sweet potato-based pizza.

-- Sweet potatoes are also great to cube, roast, and add to dishes like these Mediterranean Vegetable Vegan Lettuce Wraps or Mexican Inspired Salad in A Jar Recipe.
+- Sweet potatoes are also great to cube, roast, and add to dishes lik, Mexican Inspired Salad or Sweet Potato Breakfast Hash.

 6. Red Peppers